Frequently Asked Questions About Our Acupuncture Services

 a main method of healthcare there and in many other parts of the world today.

-It is one of the most proven and well-known forms of alternative therapies, and
+It is one of the most proven and well-known forms of holistic and alternative therapies, and

 many studies have been conducted demonstrating the safety and efficacy of